The Good Friend

 Hello there, I’m Felicia.

-After over a decade in law and public policy, I became a garden developer and designer.
+After over a decade as an attorney working in public policy, I became a garden developer and designer.
 My approach to gardens and gardening is about being a ‘good friend’— to both people and planet.

-The Gardens are native-forward and combine edible and ornamental landscape into a place where biodiversity and sustainability thrive.
-The Gardens are many in one, with formal and relaxed spaces, a seed lab, learning garden, and an intensive cut flower farm.
+The Learning Garden is native-forward and combines edible and ornamental landscape into a place where biodiversity and sustainability thrive.
+The Garden is many in one, with formal and relaxed spaces, a seed lab, and an intensive, small-scale cut flower farm.

 Aside from the wildlife that lives on site year-round and those that pass through, I share the Gardens with my husband, Carl, a luthier and audio engineer; my dog Artie (a.k.a., ‘Mr. Muscles for No Reason’), and Squee, a cat who’s far too intelligent for anyone’s good.

-I have completed certificate programs at the New York Botanical Garden, Berkshire Botanical Garden, and the American Horticultural Society, and written on gardening and food culture for Edible: Capital District.
-In 2023, I was accepted into the Master Gardener Program through Cornell Cooperative Extension and began speaking about ecologically-minded residential garden development.
+In 2023, I was accepted into the Master Gardener Program through Cornell Cooperative Extension (Schenectady County) and began speaking about ecologically-minded residential garden development.
+I have completed certificate programs at the New York Botanical Garden, Berkshire Botanical Garden, and the American Horticultural Society—including programs on ecological gardening, growing cannabis, and landscape design.
+I have written on gardening and food culture for Edible: Capital District.
 The greatest lessons, however, come from learning to read and respond to the land, and the gardens that have grown alongside me.